neginmhd/Prediction-of-traffic-trend/README.md

 ## Dataset
 We use the dataset introduced in  https://github.com/liyaguang/DCRNN to train and evaluate our ARIMA model.
 Remember that the ARIMA model take one time series feature as an input and do some predictions for future.
 W.R.T. this note we must make a model for each station in this dataset.
-I do this for 3 first stations in the dataset due to time consuming.
-You can train and evaluate model for other stations.
+I did this for the 3 first stations in the dataset, You can train and evaluate model for other stations